-This Technical Report presents an alternate background noise correction sensitive to the steadiness of background noise.
-The alternate background noise correction is used in the same manner as the standard background noise corrections in ISO 3741, ISO 3744, ISO 3745, and ISO 11201 and can be applied to A-weighted or un-weighted band or overall sound power or sound pressure levels.
+This Technical Report presents an alternate background noise correction to the standard background noise correction in ECMA-74 and ISO 7779.
+The alternate background noise correction may permit the reporting of lower noise emissions for quiet products than those reported using the standard background noise correction.
+The alternate background noise correction depends on background noise proximity to the measured source level, like the standard background noise correction, but also on the steadiness of background noise.
+The alternate background noise correction is used in the same manner as the standard background noise corrections in ISO 3741, ISO 3744, ISO 3745, and ISO 11201 and can be applied to A-weighted or unweighted band or overall sound power or sound pressure levels.

 The purpose of a background noise correction is to remove a background noise contribution from a measured source level, which contains source and background noise contributions.
-The result is a true source estimate called the background noise corrected source level.
+The result is a true source estimate called the background noise-corrected source level.
 The background noise contribution to the measured source level must be estimated, since measured source and background noise levels are measured over distinct and separate time spans.
-Since background noise fluctuates over time, a background noise corrected source level has uncertainty and may overstate or understate the true source level.
+Background noise fluctuates over time because of uncontrollable acoustic affecting the acoustic environment and uncontrollable electronic and electromagnetic sources measurement instrumentation.
+Since background noise fluctuates over time, a background noise-corrected source level has uncertainty and may overstate or understate the true source level.

 Present standards manage the uncertainty by imposing caps on background noise corrections, the idea being to minimize risk of understating true source level.
 The applicable standards heuristically cap the background noise correction at 0,46 dB or 1,26 dB, depending on background noise proximity to measured source level, frequency bandwidth, and chamber accuracy grade.
 An undesirable consequence is that background noise corrected source levels are not consistent, varying by the standard being followed.
-Even worse, a chamber precision penalty may occur such that background noise corrected source levels for engineering accuracy Grade 2 chambers are lower than for precision accuracy Grade 1 chambers, thereby discouraging use of high precision chambers by manufacturers.
+Even worse, a grade penalty may occur such that background noise-corrected source levels for engineering accuracy Grade 2 chambers are lower than for precision grade 1 chambers, thereby discouraging use of Grade 1 chambers by manufacturers.
 Another drawback is that the present standard background noise corrections do not statistically bound the true source level in any stated manner.